zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.torch.compile.md

 Compile a torch module into a FHE equivalent.

-Take a model in torch, turn it to numpy, quantize its inputs / weights / outputs and finally compile it with Concrete-Numpy
+Take a model in torch, turn it to numpy, quantize its inputs / weights / outputs and finally compile it with Concrete

 **Args:**